Mold in Closet

 White mold has a crystalline or foamy growth pattern.
 Depending on the species of mold that is growing, it can grow in little “clumps” or a larger formation.

 No matter the type or color, do not disturb the mold growth and contact Mold Busters right away to schedule an inspection to ensure your home is safe and healthy.
+We have offices in various locations, including Montreal and Ottawa, to serve you better.

 Is mold in closets dangerous?